harlows/TERTL509/modules/introduction/digital-literacy-frameworks.md

 ## Digital Literacy Frameworks

-While a definition remains somewhat contested, our understanding of digital literacy as a concept has been closely associated with the development of supporting frameworks.
-In the last quarter of a century there has been a plethora of frameworks developed.
-Some of the better known frameworks are mapped below.
-The diagram shows that, while there are many frameworks, they are interrelated and share some common underlying competencies.
+Although the definition of digital literacy is still debated, our understanding of the concept has been significantly shaped by the development of various supporting frameworks.
+Over the past 25 years, numerous frameworks have emerged.
+The diagram below maps some of the more well-known frameworks, illustrating that despite their diversity, they share common underlying competencies.
 These interconnections underscore the importance of developing a well-rounded set of digital skills to navigate the digital world safely, responsibly, and effectively.

 <!-- ![The number of frameworks](images/DQ-FrameworkMapping.jpg) -->
 <iframe src="https://elearn.waikato.ac.nz/h5p/embed.php?url=https%3A%2F%2Felearn.waikato.ac.nz%2Fpluginfile.php%2F3703520%2Fmod_h5pactivity%2Fpackage%2F0%2FDigital%2520Literacy%2520Map.h5p&amp;component=mod_h5pactivity" name="h5player" width="1522" height="1288"